WeslieDE/SeriesEpisodeSorter/README.md

 ## Features
 - Login with username/password
 - Add series and episodes
+- Bulk add multiple episodes for a season
 - Mark episodes as watched with one rating and comment per user
 - Edit series details after creation
 - Mark watched episodes as unwatched again